 - Participate in extracurricular activities. - Consider earning college credit while in high school through Advanced Placement or Dual Credit at RVC.
-Students are flagged the fall of Junior year for Running Start (1-year program) and CEANCI/ Advance Now at RVC. - Narrow down possible career options, investigate the type of education that is needed and talk to your school counselor about job shadowing possibilities. - Request materials from schools that interest you and visit their websites. - Talk with College Reps when they visit North Boone High School. - Arrange campus visits to those schools that interest you.
-Meet with an admissions officer, a financial aid representative, faculty members and college students. - Take the ACT; it will no longer be offered through the high school for free after spring 2015.
+Students are flagged for Running Start (1-year program) and CEANCI/ Advance Now at RVC the fall of Junior year. - Narrow down possible career options, investigate the type of education that is needed, and talk to you school counselor about job shadowing possibilities. - Request materials from schools that interest you, and visit their websites. - Talk with College Reps when they visit North Boone High School. - Arrange campus visits to those schools that interest you.
+Meet with an admissions officer, a financial aid representative, faculty members and college students. - Take the SAT as provided by the state at North Boone High School in early April.
+You may sign up for further sessions of the SAT at other times.
+See your counselor for details.
 Take the ASVAB if you are interested in joining the military. - Enroll in a summer enrichment program. - Get a job to earn and save money for college, or explore your skills through an internship or apprenticeship utilize Career Cruising UNITE.
-SENIORS Countdown Begins!
-You are about to begin your last year of high school to reach another milestone in your life-graduation; however, graduation should not be your only goal.
-Graduation will be the end of your high school career, but only a stepping stone to your future.
-Statistics show that you may change your career several times in your life.
-Will you be prepared to make those changes?
-Education and training are not only the key but also the requirement for most careers in the future.
-Things to do your Senior year: